Best Daily Meditation Techniques for Serenity

-First, in order to meditate in peace, you need to find a little time to yourself...even 10 or 15 minutes a day is long enough to reap the benefits of meditation.
-You don't have to be completely alone.
+First, in order to meditate in peace, you need to find a little time to yourself...even 5 to 15 minutes a day is long enough to reap the benefits of meditation.
+You do not have to be completely alone.
 A child playing or watching TV in the next room need not disturb you.
 Just find some time when you can sit by yourself for a while.

 Get in the mood for meditation.
-Play some soft, gentle music (without lyrics), or you can use a "sound" machine that plays sounds of waterfalls, ocean waves, etc. Even softly running a fan in the background can help.
-You just need something soothing that will block out most of the background noise.
+Play some soft, gentle music (without lyrics), or you can use a "sound" machine which plays sounds of waterfalls, ocean waves, etc. Softly running a fan in the background can help.
+You just need something soothing which will block out most of the background noise.

 You May Want Relaxing Meditation Music

 Now, you are ready to begin the relaxation stage of meditation.
 You've put on some music and sat down.
 That wasn't hard.
 To begin your meditation, just close your eyes and take a few slow, deep breaths.
 As soon as you begin to relax, almost immediately a thousand thoughts will pop into your head.
 That's normal.
 These are all the thoughts that have been trying to get your attention...like little children.
 Let them in.
 Give them attention.
 Think about them, and then decide that you'll take care of these things after your meditation.

 Next, begin to meditate by just listening.
 Some meditators advise you to empty your mind.
 But, of course, that never happens for most of us.
 It may be helpful to purchase a meditation tape that has soothing background music and a gentle voice guiding your meditation.
 By listening to the speaker, you are able to tune out the thoughts that keep running through your mind.